 24-hour pH monitoring with a nasal tube

 This method is particularly applied to patients with NERD.
-Esophageal pH is monitored for 24 hours through a nasal esophageal tube and a pH of ≤ 4 is determined, which corresponds to a reflux of acidic gastric content.
+Esophageal pH is monitored for 24 hours through a nasal esophageal tube and if a pH of ≤ 4 is determined, it corresponds to a reflux of acidic gastric content.
 In healthy individuals, such episodes are only seen postprandially (after a meal) and just for up to 5 minutes.
 In patients with acid reflux disease, reflux episodes are particularly observed at night and after midnight.

 Classification of Reflux Esophagitis